It Stains the Sands Red: Plot

-During a zombie apocalypse, Las Vegas residents Molly and Nick are on their way to meet up with some friends at a remote airfield in order to catch a plane ride out of the country.
-Their car gets stuck in the sand, and they encounter a lone zombie.
-After trying and failing to kill the zombie with his gun, Nick decides to wait for the zombie to lose interest in them, without success.
-The zombie kills Nick, and Molly continues across the desert on foot, all the while pursued by the slow-moving but persistent zombie.
+During a zombie apocalypse, Las Vegas residents Molly and Nick are on their way to meet up with some friends at a remote airfield to catch a plane ride out of the country.
+They encounter a lone zombie as their car gets stuck in the sand.
+After Nick unsuccessfully tries to kill the zombie with his gun, they are trapped while the zombie tries its best to get inside.
+Nick decides to wait for the zombie to lose interest, and when it suddenly disappears, they both get out of the car to find the cellphone that Nick dropped before.
+They need it to stay in contact with Jimmy, who is waiting for them at an airfield.
+The zombie suddenly reappears out of the night and kills Nick, forcing Molly to take whatever she can from the car and make out across the desert on foot while being pursued by the slow-moving but persistent zombie.

-Molly comes across an abandoned house, which she temporarily takes refuge in.
-The zombie follows her to the house, but she manages to evade it.
+Molly comes across an abandoned house, where she temporarily takes refuge.
+The zombie follows her to the house, but she evades it.
 After leaving the house, the zombie starts pursuing her again.
-She starts talking with the zombie, which she names "Smalls", and reveals that she was using Nick to get to Mexico.
-While traveling across the desert, she is knocked unconscious by a sandstorm.
+She realizes the zombie will never catch her if she keeps up a good pace.
+She starts taunting then talking with the zombie, which she names "Smalls", and reveals that she was using Nick to get to Mexico.
+A sandstorm hits from out of nowhere, and Molly is knocked unconscious.

-After Molly regains consciousness, she encounters two men, Ted and Jason, who give her water to drink and help look for her bag, which she lost in the sandstorm.
-She becomes uncomfortable and decides to leave, but the two men threaten to kill her unless she gives them the location of the airfield she was heading to, which she does.
-Ted decides to rape Molly, but the zombie recovers and kills him, and Jason drives away.
+After Molly regains consciousness, she encounters two men, Ted and Jason, who give her water to drink and put her in their air-conditioned truck while they help look for her bag, which she lost in the sandstorm.
+She becomes uncomfortable and decides to leave when she notices that the men are driving a truck that is not theirs and have probably killed the father and son who owned it (their photo is in the vehicle, and Jason is wearing the boys' baseball cap).
+Still, the two men threaten to kill her unless she gives them the location of the airfield where she was headed, which she does.
+Ted decides to rape Molly, and is busy doing so when Smalls recovers and kills him, and Jason drives away.

-While traveling to the airfield, Molly and Smalls encounter two soldiers.
-Molly unsuccessfully tries to hide Smalls from them, but they shoot the zombie.
-It bites Molly's finger, and she is forced to amputate it.
-Molly is forced to kill Smalls with a rock, as it is too weak to travel.
+Molly and Smalls continue on foot, and later Molly establishes some ground rules about him not biting her, which he seems to understand and go along with.
+At the campfire that evening, Molly reveals that she has a young son, Chase.
+They made tin can telephones to communicate, and the last time she saw him, she took her can with her so that they could stay in contact.
+She still has it in her bag.